 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Story, By Andrew
+The Story, By Andrew"Get with it, Jill!"

 "Oh Penelope, Justin Bieber is just a spoiled princess!
 He doesn't even write his own songs... horrible as they are.."
 Jill finished under her breath.